-WEEKLY GROCERY STORE AD or IN STORE
+WEEKLY GROCERY STORE AD OR IN STORE

-Remember, just because you get the coupon in the store doesn’t mean you have to use it right then and there – unless of course the item is already on sale and your coupon can turn it into a fantastic deal.
+Remember, just because you get the coupon in the store doesn’t mean you have to use it right then and there – unless, of course, the item is already on sale and your coupon can turn it into a fantastic deal.

-Rip off one or two next time you see them.
-Again – don’t take too many so that lots of people can get them as well and hold onto it unless you will get a great deal in the store at that moment.
+Rip off one or two the next time you see them.
+Again – don’t take too many, so other people can get them as well.
+Hold onto these coupons unless you can get a great deal in the store at that moment.

 DIRECTLY ON PRODUCTS

-WINETAGS or HANGTAGS
+WINE TAGS or HANGTAGS

-INSIDE OF THE PACKAGE
+INSIDE THE PACKAGE